ISRAEL/PALESTINE

 ~Munther Isaac, The Other Side of the Wall , pp 218-219

-The Israel/Palestine conflict is not just a local issue for those living where Jesus walked.
+The Palestine/Israel crisis is not just a local issue for those living where Jesus walked.
 For decades, western Christians have contributed to building “walls” in Israel/Palestine.
-We continue to sustain them through our theologies that justify, condone, and even amplify violence; with our political beliefs that fuel tensions and distrust among Christians, Muslims, and Jews around the world who are watching this conflict; and in our policies and tax dollars that directly fund ongoing conflict and war.
-We are culpable for this conflict, and we are called as peacebuilders and followers of Jesus to repent, or turn, and work to make things right.
+We continue to sustain them through our theologies that justify, condone, and even amplify violence; with our political beliefs that fuel tensions and distrust among Christians, Muslims, and Jews around the world who are watching this crisis; and in our policies and tax dollars that directly fund ongoing conflict and war.
+We are culpable for this crisis - especially because of Christian “stand with Israel” theological and political postures - and we are called as peacebuilders and followers of Jesus to repent, or turn, and work to make things right.

 ~Naomi Klein, Doppelganger: A Trip into the Mirror World, Canadian Jewish author and activist

-The Israel/Palestine conflict is a story of competing traumas that have largely been generated and sustained by western Christians.
-The historic Jewish experience of Christian antisemitism, pogroms (organized massacres of Jews in Russia and Eastern Europe), and the Holocaust generated a deep longing and need for a homeland in which Jews feel safe.
-After World War II, the British gave parts of the land of Palestine to Jews from Europe, despite the fact that Palestine was not a “land without a people,” as Zionists claimed.
-When the UN offered the Jewish minority the majority of the land for a new state called Israel, the lives of the indigenous Palestinians who lived there were uprooted and actively destroyed.
-Palestinians rejected the UN partition plan, and after Zionist militias began an ethnic cleansing of Palestinian towns, several Arab states invaded the new state of Israel.
-By the end of the fighting in 1948, Israel had wiped out hundreds of Palestinian towns, taken 78% of the land of Palestine, and refused to allow more than 750,000 Palestinians to return to their homes.
-The new state of Israel had created a massive refugee crisis and relegated more than 100,000 Palestinians who remained in Israel to the status of second-class citizens.
-This was called the Nakba (Arabic for “catastrophe”) and it tore the fabric of Palestinian society and culture, creating the ongoing trauma for Palestinians as foreigners and refugees in their own land and abroad.
+The Israel/Palestine crisis is both a story of competing traumas that have largely been generated and sustained by western Christians and modern western colonization empowering Jewish Zionists to dispossess indigenous Palestinians.
+The historic Jewish experience of Christian antisemitism, pogroms (organized massacres of Jews in Russia and Eastern Europe), and finally the Holocaust contributed to a longing in some Jewish communities to find safety by establishing a new home in the land of their ancestors, where they could live out their values and traditions authentically, publicly, and safely.
+During the British Mandate for Palestine (1918-1948), Britain had given a proclamation of support for a Jewish national home, which resulted in the Jewish population growing tenfold in historic Palestine, the gradual dispossession of Palestinians, and growing Jewish-Arab conflict.
+The deteriorating situation resulted in Britain retreating from Palestine and shrugging off responsibility to the UN.
+In 1947 when the UN offered the Jewish minority the majority of the land for a new state called Israel, the lives of the indigenous Palestinians who lived there were uprooted and actively destroyed.
+Local Palestinians and neighboring Arab nations rejected the UN partition plan, and Zionist militias began ethnically cleansing Palestinian towns, declaring independence on the day after the British mandate ended in 1948.
+In response, several Arab states invaded the new state of Israel.
+By the end of the fighting in 1949, the newly established Israeli state had wiped out hundreds of Palestinian towns, taken 78% of the land of Palestine, and refused to allow more than 750,000 Palestinians to return to their homes.
+The new state of Israel had created a massive refugee crisis and relegated more than 100,000 Palestinians who remained in Israel to the status of second-class citizens, living under martial law for almost two decades, literally in walled-off communities.
+This was called the Nakba (Arabic for “catastrophe”), and it tore the fabric of Palestinian society and culture, creating the ongoing trauma for Palestinians as foreigners and refugees in their own land and abroad.

 These competing traumas, Jewish and Palestinian, are the basis for decades of conflict that have brought us to today: the Jewish people in need of security and safety after centuries of persecution now dominating traumatized Palestinians who have been left without land, resources, and rights.